ansthaanselme/simple_shell/README.md

 ### Description

-Ella and Alexxy Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+Dambe & Eudoxie Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for ALX Africa Software Engineering.

 ### Installation